AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 He also pointed to examples where police were told to stand down during the riots and when law enforcement officers delayed going into the school room where the Uvalde shootings were occurring.

-“I don’t think it’s a good argument to say, ‘Well, you could always just call the police’ because the police are basically trained to diffuse situations,” Bernstein said.
+“I don’t think it’s a good argument to say, ‘Well, you could always just call the police,’ because the police are basically trained to defuse situations,” Bernstein said.
 “If your store is being robbed, police don’t want to come in and intervene in the robbery.
-They’re hoping it will just be a robbery, and no one will get shot and they can apprehend the people later.
-But, if it’s your store and they’re about to take away your life’s savings, that’s not really satisfactory to you.”
+They’re hoping it will just be a robbery, and no one will get shot and they can apprehend the people later – but if it’s your store and they’re about to take away your life’s savings, that’s not really satisfactory to you.”

 ‘State of rural America’